What is studying Free TAFE really like?

-We caught up with three graduates to chat about their experience studying Free TAFE courses at RMIT, and how their study gave them the tools to achieve their career goals.
+Considering Free TAFE?
+We caught up with three graduates to chat about their experience studying Free TAFE courses at RMIT.

 Share

-If you’re thinking about a change of industry, turning your passion into a career, or reskilling to get back into the workforce, RMIT offers Free TAFE options that will help you achieve your goals soon.
+If you’re thinking about changing industry, turning your passion into a career, or reskilling to get back into the workforce, RMIT offers Free TAFE options that will help you achieve your goals sooner.

 Free TAFE for priority courses enables eligible Victorians to build job-ready skills without paying tuition fees.
-If you complete a Free TAFE course within one of the Free TAFE pathways you can also access specific, related courses tuition-free.
-This means you can do a Certificate and a Diploma within the same pathway without paying tuition fees.
+If you complete a course within one of the Free TAFE pathways you can also access specific, related courses tuition-free.
+This means you can do a certificate and a diploma within the same pathway without paying tuition fees.

-Here’s what studying a Free TAFE course looks like and how it will help you shape what’s next.
+Here’s what studying a Free TAFE course looks like and how it helps you get ready for what’s next.

 EMBA student